 PEACE OF MIND.

-Together, we can bring IFS to bear on a pandemic of depression, anxiety and addiction, and bring greater respect and compassion into everyday interactions.
+Together, we can bring IFS to bear on a pandemic of depression, trauma and addiction, and bring greater respect and compassion into everyday interactions.

-The Foundation for Self Leadership Board of Directors has established two strategic priorities, and launched a campaign, to achieve this ambitious vision:
+The Foundation for Self Leadership has established three strategic priorities, and launched a campaign, to achieve this ambitious vision:

 - Underwrite independent, scientific research that expands empirical EVIDENCE on the efficacy of IFS.

 - Catalyze proof-of-concept projects that provide ACCESS to IFS for at-risk and underserved populations.

 - Expand the visibility of IFS through ADVOCACY, including outreach and open-access resources.